Last Updated on 27 August 2024 by Cycloscope

 Contributed by Oksana & Max from Drink Tea & Travel.
 Follow their adventures around the world on Facebook

-If you are looking for an adventurous activity in Borneo, than a hike to Mulu Pinnacles is definitely one to add to your list.
+If you are looking for an adventurous activity in Borneo, then a hike to Mulu Pinnacles is definitely one to add to your list.
 Most travelers to Borneo head to Mulu National Park to explore Mulu Caves, but few adventurous souls take on the challenge of hiking to the top of the Pinnacles.

 Things to do in Indonesian Borneo – West Kalimantan

 English in the Indonesian part of Borneo is instead almost non-existent.
-I mean you could find some young people who can speak, but don’t count on it.
+I mean you could find some young people who can speak but donโt count on it.

 27. Take a road trip through the dirt roads of West Kalimantan